Marina Endicott: Writing career

 Endicott's first short story appeared in Grain in 1985.
-Her stories have been anthologized in Coming Attractions and short-listed for the 1993 Journey Prize.
-Her first novel, Open Arms (2001), was a finalist for the Amazon.ca/Books in Canada First Novel Award and was broadcast on CBC Radio's Between the Covers in 2003.
+Her stories have been anthologized in Coming Attractions and shortlisted for the 1993 Journey Prize.
+Her first novel, Open Arms (2001), was a finalist for the Amazon.ca First Novel Award and was broadcast on CBC Radio's Between the Covers in 2003.
 Good to a Fault was selected for the 2010 edition of CBC Radio's Canada Reads.
-Her long poem about the Mayerthorpe incident, "The Policeman's Wife, Some Letters", was short-listed for the CBC Literary Awards in 2006.
-Her third novel, The Little Shadows, published by Doubleday in 2011, was longlisted for the Giller and shortlisted for the Governor General's Award for Fiction.
+Her long poem about the Mayerthorpe incident, "The Policeman's Wife, Some Letters", was shortlisted for the CBC Literary Awards in 2006.

+Her third novel, The Little Shadows, published by Doubleday in 2011, was longlisted for the Giller Prize and shortlisted for the Governor General's Award for Fiction.

 She co-wrote the screenplay for the 2012 documentary film, Vanishing Point.